pgEdge/terraform-iam/README.md

 # terraform-iam

-Provision an AWS IAM role for pgEdge
+This repository contains a Terraform module and example configuration to provision an AWS IAM role to grant pgEdge access to provision clusters.